 In response to the escalation of cybercrime, the Department of Homeland Security in the US founded its National Cyber Security Division.
 For the first time, the American government and the world at large recognized the fact that cybersecurity was now an issue of national and even global significance.
 Defending cyberspace from criminals and bad actors was a matter of both personal safety and state security.

 As always, the arms race between crime and security continued.
 Cybersecurity companies like Avast realized that the demand for cybersecurity products was skyrocketing and responded by releasing the first free mainstream security software.

 A wider range of security tools became available in the mid-2000s, with the first commercial virtual private networks appearing.
-VPN services are applications that allow users to encrypt the data they send and receive online.
+VPN services, unlike antivirus software, allow users to encrypt the data they send and receive online.

 Despite the growth in new security tools, from VPNs to advanced anti-malware, it soon became clear that many people couldn’t or wouldn’t use them, because the software took up too much space on their devices.
 Computer memory was still fairly restricted in the 2000s, and so another solution had to be found.